EnriqueAnguianoVara/IQMQuantumHack/README.md

   - Reduce `shots`, run a single battle, and expect queue delays.
 - **Bitstring order issues**
   - Some backends require reversing bitstrings before decoding; the notebook exposes a `reverse_bits` flag where relevant.

----

-## License

-Academic / educational use (as per course / hackathon submission).